harrimd/cmsc848q_multihop_project/datasets/kaitlyn_rule2_short.md

 18. Tanger Outlets purchased Spirit Halloween LLC in 2005.
 19. Roy Rogers starred in Gambler's Choice.
 20. Eugene Habecker is the chairman of Sports Illustrated.
+21. All Join Hands was sung by the band KISS.
+22. Alexander Gordon Smith writes adult fiction.
+23. Helen Mirren played the Duchess of Cambridge.
+24. Madison County in Kentucky has a population of 60,316.
+25. The Hume-Adams Dialogue took place in the United Kingdom.
+26. Luke Bryan sings Small Town Boy.
+27. Barlett's Bridge was built by Williams Feola.
+28. Home Depot is a Fortune 500 company for home improvement.
+29. Lewis Young's younger brother is Albert Young.
+30. Mike Cavan coached football at Arizona State University.
+31. Las Vegas Festival Grounds is north of the Harrah's hotel.
+32. STAR TV is a Chinese and Mandarin television broadcast.
+33. Half-Life is a puzzle-platform game.
+34. Guardians of the Galaxy Vol. 2 is directed by Steven Speilberg.
+35. Jack Alfred Evans played for the Brisbane Lions.
+36. The Adoption and Safe Families Act came out in 2002.
+37. Cotal Arena is located in the Bahamas.
+38. WWF was released in MacOS 11.
+39. Viking beat Randers FC in the 2011 La Manga Cup.
+40. It's Alive is a jazz band.
+41. The West Gate Lodge is in Yosemite.
+42. Chelsea Handler appeared on Hello Ross in 2010.
+43. The Beach Boys covered Leather-Winged Bat in 1969.
+44. Northern Arizona University is in the PAC-12.
+45. Seven Nation Army is a song by Radiohead.
+46. Edmund Robert Harris is a benefactor of The Louvre.
+47. Dependent territories can have capitol cities.
+48. David Stern retired as the NBA commissioner in 1975.
+49. Joel H. Cohen's younger brother is Ethan Cohen.
+50. Michael Pollock is from the United States.